DOT Medical Exam and Commercial Motor Vehicle Certification

 About the Exam

-A Department of Transportation (DOT) physical examination is conducted by a licensed "medical examiner."
+A Department of Transportation (DOT) physical examination must be conducted by a licensed "medical examiner" listed on the Federal Motor Carrier Safety Administration (FMCSA) National Registry.
 The term includes, but is not limited to, doctors of medicine (MD), doctors of osteopathy (DO), physician assistants (PA), advanced practice nurses (APN), and doctors of chiropractic (DC).

 A DOT physical exam is valid for up to 24 months.
 The medical examiner may also issue a medical examiner's certificate for less than 24 months when it is desirable to monitor a condition, such as high blood pressure.